MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 - then reasoned, it is either X or Y
 - interior point, metric space, within the set entirely

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET - Lec 09 - Mathematics for Economists I

+2025/06/15

+2500<->3500

+- isolated point, in the A
+- given the condition, and assume it is not X, show it is Y
+- then reasoned, it is either X or Y
+- interior point, metric space, within the set entirely

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET - Lec 09 - Mathematics for Economists I

 2025/06/13